iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.pediatricassociates.android.papa.kidzdocnow 5 reviews"/>
 </p>

+> Saved us a trip to the doctors office.
+Thankful for the online Dr.<br> :date: __2021-07-29 17:35:02__

+> First time using was kind of nervous entering information, but everything worked out well.
+The system is very detailed about the wait time<br> :date: __2021-07-29 02:35:54__

+> Very convenient in lieu of visting a physical location.<br> :date: __2021-07-25 17:01:51__

 > Short waiting time.
 Quality audio and video.
 Definitely would rather use this instead of jumping in the car and driving to the doctors office.<br> :date: __2021-07-22 15:24:38__

 > Great experience!!!<br> :date: __2021-07-22 01:29:52__